How to become a Lifeguard

 Generally courses run through various providers such as private swim schools, leisure centres and clubs during school holidays.

 You can apply for jobs, however always maintain your monthly training to enable you to renew your qualification every two years.
+Ongoing training means you remain up to date with knowledge and skills.
 Often employers require employees to have the National Pool Lifeguard Qualification or teacher rescue when becoming a swimming teacher.

 If you are a qualified lifeguard and you are looking for hours or to progress your leisure career, contact Core Aquatics today http://www.grasshopper-hosting.co.uk/coreaquatics/swimming-jobs/ .
 Alternatively email firstname.lastname@example.org or call 07505065184.